Singhacks-2026/juliusbaer/README.md

 * Main functional highlights
 * Explanation of how the solution addresses the challenge
 * Demonstration of how AI-generated insights translate into RM actions
-* Visual screens, journeys, diagrams, or charts where useful
+* Visual screens, journeys, diagrams or charts where useful

-The presentation should be **concise, comprehensive, and easy to follow**, with short descriptions where necessary.
+Concise, comprehensive, and easy to follow.

+If something in the data looks wrong or contradictory, **say so in your presentation**.
+Noticing is worth more than quietly working around it.

 ---